tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 For data confidentiality, we are concerned with the so-called "Harvest Now, Decrypt Later" attack where a malicious actor with adequate resources can launch an attack to store encrypted data today that can be decrypted once a CRQC is available.
 This implies that, even today, encrypted data is susceptible to the attack by not implementing quantum-safe strategies, as it corresponds to data being deciphered in the future.
 The storage time and effective security lifetime of this encrypted data might vary from seconds to decades.

-In client/server certificate-based authentication, it's common for the certificate's signature in the handshake to have a very short lifetime.
+In client/server certificate-based authentication, it's common for the certificate's signature in the TLS handshake to have a short lifetime.
 This means that the time between the certificate signing the CertificateVerify message and its verification by the peer during the TLS handshake is limited.
 However, it's worth questioning the security lifetime of the digital signatures on X.509 certificates, including those issued by root Certificate Authorities (CAs).
 Root CAs can have lifetimes of 20 years or more.
 Additionally, root Certificate Revocation Lists (CRLs) may have lifetimes of a year or more, while delegated credentials like CRL Signing Certificates or OCSP response signing certificates can have lifetimes that fall anywhere in between.

 # Data Confidentiality {#confident}